Classifying spaces of finite groups of tame representation type: A differential graded model

 For $1\le i\le 2q-1$, se see that $dd(\tau_i)$ has two terms for each way of writing $i$ as a sum of three positive integers, and they cancel.
 So we have $d^2=0$ on the subalgebra they generate.
 Thus we have

 \end{proof}

 \begin{proposition} The definitions above make $Q$ into a cocommutative DG Hopf algebra. \end{proposition} \begin{proof} The above lemmas show that $Q$ is a DG bialgebra.
 It is easy to check that the antipode satisfies the identity $S(x_{(1)})x_{(2)}=x_{(1)}S(x_{(2)})=0$ in Sweedler notation, for elements of non-zero degree this only needs checking on the generators, where it is clear.
-Cocommutativity also only needs checking on generators. \end{proof}
+Cocommutativity also only needs checking on generators, where it is true by~\eqref{eq:Delta}. \end{proof}

 \begin{theorem} There is a quasi-isomorphism from the $A_\infty$ algebra $H_*\Omega BG\twohat$ to the DG algebra $Q$, sending $\alpha$ to $\alpha$, $\beta$ to $\beta$, and $\tau$ to $\tau_1$. \end{theorem} \begin{proof} First, we show that $H_*Q$ is isomorphic to $H_*\Omega BG\twohat$ as an algebra over the noncommutative ring $\kk\langle \alpha,\beta\rangle/(\alpha^2,\beta^2)$.
 We define a $\kk\langle \alpha,\beta\rangle/(\alpha^2,\beta^2)$-module homomorphism $\delta\colon Q \to Q$ sending a monomial of the form $\tau_1\tau_i f$ to $\tau_{i+1}f$ for $1\le i \le 2q-1$, and all other standard monomials to zero.
 Thus $\delta(f+\tau_{2q}g)=\delta(f)$.
 Then we have